Successful restart of the heart from a cardiac arrest during a game

 In addition the heart can STOP.
-In younger perople this is uusually due to ventricular fibrillation (VF)– the electricity of the heart goes haywire, and there is no coordinated heart beat.
-In older patiients, you may see asystole– absolutely NO electrical activity, or PEA– then there is activity that looks normal, but the heart muscle can no longer respond.
+In younger people this is unusually due to ventricular fibrillation (VF)– the electricity of the heart goes haywire, and there is no coordinated heart beat.
+In older patients, you may see asystole– absolutely NO electrical activity, or PEA– then there is activity that looks normal, but the heart muscle can no longer respond.
 This is a cardiac arrest.

 Most commonly, of course, it can be a simple faint- the heart does not stop, and recovery is quick.

 What caused his collapse?

 Obviously as yet, just after it has happened, no one will know.
 He is a professional athlete, and will have had regular medicals to ensure he is fit to play.
 Just as in other athletes that suddenly collapse, VF is the likely mechanism of his collapse, but WHY it occurred will take time to sort out.
 The early news is that he has made it to hospital alive.